 Abel Buell moved to New Haven in 1770 and went to work for a cartographer.
 He also used a minting machine he invented to mint the State of Connecticut’s first pennies.

-To print the map, he used type that he made himself – the first in the United States – made in the type foundry he built, also the first in the United States.
+To print the map, he used type that he made himself – the first in the United States.
+It was made in the type foundry he built, also the first in the United States.
 He printed the 43”-by-48”map in four sections, coloring it by hand.

 In 1800, the State of Connecticut sent him to England, ostensibly to buy copper but really to investigate textile machinery.
 He made enough money and learned enough to return to Connecticut and build one of the first textile mills in New Haven.